 Retirement Village owners can help increase their occupancy rates by providing prospective (and often indecisive) residents with the most reputable information about selling their beloved homes first - the first and biggest hurdle of all get over.

 Alarmingly, advice and information for seniors downsizing includes almost everything you need to know - except about selling their homes and how to do this safely, after all, real estate is one of the least trusted industries in New Zealand.

-This page provides retirement villages operators or other services with resources that help seniors sell their homes safely, make the move sooner and with less stress than usual.
+This page provides retirement villages operators, trustees, lawyers or families with resources that help seniors sell their homes safely and make the move sooner and with less stress than usual.